-Below are some frequently asked questions from queer students of color at UWM.
+Below are some frequently asked questions from queer and trans students of color at UWM.

 Queer People of Color at UWM

 Queer People of Color at UWM is a group committed to building community around, and highlighting the lived experiences of, queer and similarly identified people of color.
 The group’s mission is to enrich the lives of individuals who identify as Queer and People of Color at UWM, while fostering a supportive and inclusive space – socially, politically and environmentally.

 Although these organizations are not specially tailored to LGBTQ students, all students of color and allies are welcome.

 - Asian Student Union

 - Chinese Club